Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * The backend form validation was found on pritty printed Youtube tutorials.

+* Flaskpalletsprojects.com for guidance when I got stuck with flask related questions.

 ## Acknowledgements
-* I would also like to credit and thank my mentor Brian Macharia for all his help.
+* I would also like to credit and thank my mentor Brian Macharia for all his help and exelent guidance through out this project.
 Also Eoin O'Neill who also reviewed my work and was a huge help.

+* I would like to thank my tutors and the slack community for all the help they provided me with.